From the publisher:

 THE CACTUS by Sarah Haywood.
 Park Row; First Time Trade edition (May 7, 2019).
 ISBN 978-0778369073.
 384 p.

 This entry was posted on Saturday, June 6th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.